Ramzan Kadyrov: Persecution of Muslims in Myanmar

 In September 2017, Kadyrov condemned the persecution of Muslims in Myanmar and organized a rally in Grozny in support of persecuted Rohingya people.
-Kadyrov pledged to oppose the Russian Federation’s position if it supported Aung San Suu Kyi's government in Myanmar.
+Kadyrov pledged to oppose the Russian Federation's position if it supported Aung San Suu Kyi's government in Myanmar.

 Threats to citizens insulting someone's honor

 In June 2019, Kadyrov, in an Instagram video, told the citizens of Dagestan to not insult Chechnya or Chechens online amidst a controversy over a piece of land of the republic labeled as belonging to Chechnya, threatening to torture whoever insulted the honor of Chechens.
 He also warned people to remove any such comments, otherwise they would have to answer to Chechen law enforcement agencies.

 During a government function organized for medium and small-scale businesses in November 2019, Kadyrov called for online users insulting someone's honor to be killed, arrested or intimidated per a BBC Russian Service translation.
 He stated in the same speech that he did not call for the targeting of law-abiding citizens, but of others, i.e., "crooks, traitors, tattletales and schizophrenics of all stripes."
-Kadyrov's spokesman, Alvi Karimov, denied the accuracy of the BBC translation; however, Meduzas translation found that it to be accurate.
+Kadyrov's spokesman, Alvi Karimov, denied the accuracy of the BBC translation; however, Meduzas translation found it to be accurate.
 The speech itself was broadcast on a state-owned TV channel.
 Russian diplomat Dmitry Peskov stated that Kadyrov's remarks would not be investigated by the Russian government as it was a police matter.

+Allegations of Russian Members of Parliament attempting to commission an assassination attempt

+On 10 October 2024, the Russian news agency TASS reported that Kadyrov accused three named members of the Russian parliament of commissioning an attempt to assassinate him.
+The background was said to be a conflict connected to a business merger.